MSRConnections/Azure-training-course/Content/Machine Learning/MLStudio HOL/MachineLearningHOL.md

 In this exercise, you will create an experiment and add a dataset to it.

 > When working with the Azure Machine Learning Studio, get in the habit of saving your experiments often, as in after each step of this lab.
 That way, if you encounter a problem, you will not have to replicate steps to get caught up.
-Also, be aware that due to a known issue in ML Studio, you will **lose your work if you click the Back button without saving your experiment first.**
+Also, be aware that due to a known issue in ML Studio, you may **lose your work if you click the Back button without saving your experiment first.**

 Azure Machine Learning Studio comes with several sample datasets.
 In this lab, you will utilize the sample dataset named "Automobile price data (Raw)."
 This dataset includes entries for a number of individual automobiles, including make, model, technical specifications, and price.